HendrickFS/hendrickfs.github.io/src/content/posts/iot-dt_difference/iot-dt-difference.md

 ## Analysis

-&nbsp;&nbsp;&nbsp;&nbsp;The main problem about understanding the distinction between IoT and DT in the con- text of developing a DT is the difficulty in projecting a system design for the solution.
+&nbsp;&nbsp;&nbsp;&nbsp;The main problem about understanding the distinction between IoT and DT in the context of developing a DT is the difficulty in projecting a system design for the solution.
 This study focuses on comparing both technologies to inform and guide the architectural design of Digital Twin solutions, ensuring more coherent and efficient system development.